Leiren/Npanel/README.md

 ## Windows

 >**Tested on Windows 10**

->Important Notice on windwos:
+>Download the latest release and run .exe , if you want to use it on your home Windows pc rather than a Windows server, you should configure your home router to forward ports 80,443 .

-on first startup of the program (wizard) you must allow ports 80,443,2060 in firewall settings by your self! then open http://yourip:2060 on your browser and finish the setup stage. then after finishing the wizard, only ports 80,443 are required to be allowed in firewal.
+>**TImportant Notice on Windows:** on first startup of the program (wizard) you must allow ports 80,443,2060 in firewall settings by your self! then open http://yourip:2060 on your browser and finish the setup stage. then after finishing the wizard, only ports 80,443 are required to be allowed in firewal.

->windows users only need to run the binary .exe , if you want to use it on your home windows pc rather than a windows server, you should configure your home router to forward ports 80,443 .